8 Core Competencies for All Startups

 - Manage your financials and physical assets.
 I’m continually amazed at the number of entrepreneurs who go for months into a new business without really keeping a formal record of money spent or assets acquired.
-Use a simple accounting tool like QuickBooks, get away from co-mingled funds, and you have the first business process you need.
+Use a simple accounting tool like QuickBooks or one of the many QuickBooks alternatives, get away from co-mingled funds, and you have the first business process you need.

 - Develop your business plan.
 Write down the key elements of your business plan very early, and keep it current as things evolve.
 This will include the first version of many critical processes that can be split out later, including market opportunity, requirements, product definition, business model, sales process, and organization.

 - Product development process.
 Even if you are doing the work yourself, you need to document requirements, features, metrics, and milestones.
 If you are contracting or outsourcing, this is even more important.
 Otherwise you will find yourself a year later being no closer to a product that you were yesterday, with no idea why.

 - Funding process.
 Unless you are bootstrapping everything, you need to have a clear plan on what networking and documents are required to get to friends and family, angel investors, and institutional investors.
 Measure yourself against a researched plan, or your “out of cash” brick wall will be looming before you know it.

 - Manage human resources.
 At this stage, you should start recruiting, hiring, paying, and training others to help you run your business.
 In addition to effectiveness and consistency, you now have a myriad of legal and tax considerations to get right.
 Don’t try this without a formal process.